The importance of adding a coating to my lenses

 If you need to correct your vision, many types of sunglasses and eyeglass frames can be fitted with Nikon ophthalmic lenses.
-With sunglasses that fit your correction power, you will experience eye protection, perfect vision and an accurate perception of colors.
+With sunglasses that fit your correction power, you will experience eye protection, perfect vision and an accurate perception of colours.
 Enjoy the view!

-The importance of blue light protection
+The importance of blue light¹ filtering

 The importance of vision while driving